knupel/ROMANESCO-Processing/DOC_30/A_Revision.md

 > slider charge became density
 > slider need became spectrum
 > fixe displaying bug for the last slider
+> fixe bug for vertical molette of the slider dropdown

 LAUNCHER
 --